 prices low enough that everyone that still get affordable album pages.
 In

 Spring of 2000 I met the girl of my dreams (Insuk - she's Korean) after

 figuring I'd be a bachelor my whole life.
 We've been together ever since and

 she sometimes helps me with the website.
-I intend to make getting a complete set of
+If you're

 curious, click here to see what I look like.